 VP: Really it’s quite different than the fixed plain, if you think about that, as I’m building this part I can rotate it and build up, rotate it and build up, I can point it at an angle in order to avoid adding support.
 In this process I don’t really need supports.
 In some cases a part’s features may be such that I can’t decompose and get them in the right orientation so I may have to build a support feature but it will simply be a kind of reinforcement, not starting from the base but from the part itself.
 I might put a little ledge under a part just to hold it while I’m building it then remove it.”

-Man: With powder bed you’re still constrained by the size of the powder, so our goal is to go beyond that.
+Man: With powder bed, you’re still constrained by the size of the powder, so our goal is to go beyond that.
 SLS machines are expensive and heavy.
 If you put two powder bed machines together you don’t get a bigger part you just get two bigger machines.
-With the robots we could set them on a rail and drive them on multiple axes in order to build really large parts.
-If we could deposit thermoplastics – ideally with a continuous carbon fiber – we could build parts as large as airplane wings.
-I may use a robot on a large size gantry machine of the kind that already are working subtractively on airplane wings.
+With the robots, we could set them on a rail and drive them on multiple axes in order to build really large parts.
+If we could deposit thermoplastics – ideally with continuous carbon fiber – we could build parts as large as airplane wings.
+I may use a robot on a large size gantry machine of the kind that already is working subtractively on airplane wings.

-Davide: So you already have software that controls the robots, is that the same software that you use on additive?
+3dpbm: So you already have software that controls the robots, is that the same software that you use on additive?

 VP: It may seem similar, since the parts look the same as subtractive parts, but it’s not.
 If I’m depositing and I stop putting material in, I’m still spushing powder out with a laser gun.
 With thermoplastics, it starts to build up so, for example, when I slow down on a corner because of the mechanics of the machine the material startts to build up.
 It sounds straightforward but you really have to calculate in the electronics or in the controller at a software level?
 If I’m extruding thermoplastics maybe I want a bead that gets wider as I go along; we never did that with metal so we would need new mathematics to do that”.